Rail transport in Indonesia: Preserved steam locomotives

-Indonesia had various types of locomotives, being the legacy of the many different companies.
-Surprisingly, only five steam locomotives remain in operable condition, with two located in the Ambarawa Railway Museum, two in Surakarta running the Jaladara excursion train, and one in the Sawahlunto Railway Museum.
-On the other hand, static steam locomotive displays are located in the Transportation Museum (under the auspices of the Department of Transportation) in Jakarta's Taman Mini Indonesia Indah (Beautiful Indonesia in Miniature Park) and Ambarawa Railway Museum (managed by PT Kereta Api) in Central Java.
-Plinthed locomotives can also be found in most cities and towns.
-Somewhat surprisingly, few non-locomotive rolling stock were preserved.
+Indonesia inherited various types of locomotives from its former railway companies.
+Only five steam locomotives remain operational, two located in the Ambarawa Railway Museum, two in Surakarta operating the Jaladara excursion train, and one at the Sawahlunto Railway Museum.
+Static steam locomotive displays are also displayed in the Transportation Museum (under the auspices of the Department of Transportation) in Jakarta's Taman Mini Indonesia Indah and at the Ambarawa Railway Museum in Central Java.
+Plinthed locomotives can be found in numerous cities and towns.
+Little other rolling stock has been preserved.